Officer's 'racist' posts key to Sterling Brown suit against Milwaukee police

 Officer's Facebook posts

-Tuesday's lawsuit singles out Officer Erik Andrade, one of the responding officers, not so much for his actions during the arrest, but for his social media posts after the incident.
+Tuesday's lawsuit singles out Officer Erik Andrade, one of the responding officers -- not so much for his actions during the arrest, but for his social media posts after the incident.

 Some of those posts mocked Brown, according to the lawsuit: